zeeguu/python-wordstats/wordstats/language_data/T2L/Code/README.md

 The code still needs some modifications like for example, if a word returns no translation, do not include it in the txt file.

+NOTE: If there are changes in the structure of the names or the structure of directories, the code may need changes.

 ### Python version
 The python version used to make these codes is 3.5.